 Presenting expert witness testimony by psychiatrists, neurologists, psychologists, and/or forensic document examiners who can offer reliable, informed opinions that support claims of fraud, forgery, undue influence, or lack of capacity.
 Also presenting convincing testimony by professional handwriting analysts to substantiate forgery claims.

-Differences in Proving Will Fraud in Virginia and Maryland
+Proving Will Fraud in Virginia

 In Virginia, the challenge to a fraudulent will in most instances must be initiated within a year after probate and Virginia law requires clear and convincing evidence to prove fraud.